All you need to know if you plan to file your Self Assessment return for the 2018/19 tax year online.

-We're fast approaching the deadline for filling you online Self Assessment tax return.
+The deadline for filling out your online Self Assessment tax return is January 31.

 Ideally, you will already have registered to use HMRC’s online tax return service by now and are ready to start filling in forms.